CORNET 2.0: A Co-Simulation Middleware for Robot Networks: Evaluation

 \subsection{CASE STUDY III: Teleoperation of Warehouse Robots}

 In this scenario, we created a warehouse environment and demonstrated the use-case of the teleoperation of robots from a central control station, as illustrated in Fig. \ref{fig:tele}.
 We have used ROS2 middleware to showcase the end-to-end integration of CORNET 2.0 with gazebo and Containernet.
 As shown in Fig. \ref{fig:tele}, Gazebo instantiates robots and the corresponding world environment for the warehouse use case (Red circles marks the robot positions and blue circle for access point).
-Containernet spawns a docker instance for each robot and creates the network as described in Fig. \ref{fig:nwt}.
 The teleoperation node connects to the access point via an ethernet link.
 It uses ROS2 package teleop\_twist\_keyboard for keyboard-based teleoperation of the robot nodes connected over WiFi.
 As long as the robots are in the access point’s range, the teleoperation can control the robots and send commands over the simulated network.

 This use case demonstrates the end-to-end interaction between the two simulation environments for a multi-robot scenario.

 The video demonstration of this use case is provided here(https://www.youtube.com/watch?v=cJScgPS5Pz0).